bazel-contrib/SIG-rules-authors/go-tutorial.md

 The update-repos command is a very common way of running Gazelle.
 Gazelle scans sources in directories throughout the repository, then creates and updates build files.
-The BUILD.bazel file includes and alias to run update.
+The BUILD.bazel file includes an alias to run "update".

 Since we run that command a lot, we create the definition for it.

-Now we now have done the intial creation of the WORKSPACE and BUILD.bazel files.
+Now we now have done the initial creation of the WORKSPACE and BUILD.bazel files.
 Next we will use bazel to run the gazelle target.

 ## Run the gazelle commands